ksdme/ansible-traefik-docker/README.md

 #### Dependencies

+- docker is installed on host
-- Assumes Docker and Docker Compose are installed on the host
+- docker-compose is installed on host
+- `community.general` ansible collection is installed

 #### Usage